-Work rota calendar software often has automatic notifications, to help you remain on the right side of the law.
+Calendar shift planner software often has automatic notifications, to help you remain on the right side of the law.

-You could be alerted when your employees are nearing the WTR work limit of an average of:
+The alerts may arrive, for example, when your employees are nearing the WTR work limit of an average of:

-- 48 hours per week (unless they’ve opted-out)
+- 48 hours per week (unless they’ve opted-out).

-- Eight hours during 24 hours, for night workers
+- Eight hours during 24 hours, for night workers.

-Joined-up work shift calendars
+Joined-up calendar shift planners